 Send first the high Byte of a 2-Byte variable, and then the low Byte, so the read-back will be done only after both Bytes have been written to the EEPROM.
 If sent electronically, put a delay greater than .5 seconds between the two commands, so that the program will have time to process the first one and write the Byte to the EEPROM (before the data in the buffer gets over-written by the next command).

-To use these EEPROM write commands, you need to have:
+To use these EEPROM write commands, you need to have a computer connected via a serial port and either: